Cinnamon Leaf (Cinnamomum zeylanicum)

-Cinnamon Leaf oil has a musky and spicy scent, and a light-yellow tinge that distinguishes it from the red-brown color of cinnamon bark oil.
-Cinnamon provides many benefits for your health, such as its insulin-like effects, which can be useful for diabetics.
+Cinnamon Leaf essential oil is known to relieve symptoms of colds, severe coughs and sneezing and provides many other benefits for health, such as its insulin-like effects useful for diabetics.
 It can work wonders as a quick pick-me-up or stress buster after a long and tiring day, or if you want to soothe your aching muscles and joints

-- This oil has a warm and antispasmodic effect on your body that helps ease muscular aches, sprains, rheumatism and arthritis.
-It's also a tonic that assists in reducing drowsiness and gives you an energy boost if you're physically and mentally exhausted.
+This oil has a warm and antispasmodic effect on your body that helps ease muscular aches, sprains, rheumatism and arthritis.
+It's also a tonic that assists in reducing drowsiness and gives you an energy boost if you're physically and mentally exhausted

 Directions for Use

 - Dilute 1 drop of oil into 2-4 teaspoons of honey or 8-12 oz of beverage (i.e. soy/rice milk)

 - Use 6-8 drops in a diffuser of your choice; do not inhale closely as this may cause burning sensation to the nostrils and eyes

 - Apply well-diluted to flex points and areas of concern, using a combination of vegetable oils (coconut, grapeseed, olive, and almond carrier oil)